 The southernmost 11 of these coral islands and a vast expanse of mainland forest are included in the Quirimbas National Park – a conservation effort to preserve and protect the area.

-The 5-star secluded resort AZURA AT QUILÁLEA, “the undiscovered island” rests in the marine sanctuary with Sencar Island in the Quirimbas Archipelago.
+The 5-star secluded resort AZURA QUILÁLEA, “the undiscovered island” rests in the marine sanctuary with Sencar Island in the Quirimbas Archipelago.
 Quilálea, with only 9 luxury Villas, is 12 kms from the mainland town of Quissanga and 55 kms north of Pemba.
 The island is 34 hectares in area and lies alongside a deep channel with direct access to the Indian Ocean.
 Azura Quilálea is currently closed and will hopefully open again toward the end of 2021.

 The upmarket MATEMO ISLAND RESORT with 24 beach chalets is ideal for family leisure as well as fishing & diving enthusiasts.
 A full range of water sports and island activities are offered.
 Explore the rich cultural history and diversity of nearby islands of the Quirimbas from this ideal vantage point.
 Matemo is accessed from Pemba by a 20 minute light aircraft transfer.
 (Matemo is currently closed with some structural changes being made)